-Each of the required fire pumps is to have a capacity not less than 80% of the total required capacity divided by the minimum number of required fire pumps but in any case not less than 25 m3/h and each such pump is to in any event be capable of delivering at least the two required jets of water.
+Each of the required fire pumps is to have a capacity not less than 80% of the total required capacity divided by the minimum number of required fire pumps but in any case not less than 25 m^3 /h and each such pump is to in any event be capable of delivering at least the two required jets of water.
 These fire pumps are to be capable of supplying the fire main system under the required conditions.
-Where more pumps than the minimum required pumps are installed such additional pumps are to have a capacity of at least 25 m3/h and are to be capable of delivering at least the two jets of water required in [12.2.6].
+Where more pumps than the minimum required pumps are installed such additional pumps are to be capable of delivering at least 25 m^3 /h and are to be capable of delivering at least the two jets of water required in [12.2.6].